Sameam/rust_ai_trading/README.md

 An intelligent financial analysis and portfolio management system built with Rust, leveraging AI agents to make investment decisions based on Warren Buffett's principles.

+## ⚠️ Important Disclaimer

+**This project is for research and educational purposes only.
+It is not intended for actual trading or investment decisions.**

+- **Not Financial Advice**: This system does not provide financial advice and should not be used as the sole basis for investment decisions.
+- **No Performance Guarantees**: Past performance does not guarantee future results.
+AI predictions may be inaccurate.
+- **Risk of Loss**: Trading and investing involve substantial risk of loss.
+You may lose some or all of your investment.
+- **Consult Professionals**: Always consult with qualified financial advisors before making investment decisions.
+- **Use at Your Own Risk**: The authors and contributors are not responsible for any financial losses incurred through the use of this system.

+By using this software, you acknowledge that you understand these risks and agree to use it solely for educational and research purposes.

 ## Overview

 AI Hedgefund is a sophisticated platform that combines financial data analysis with AI-powered decision making to evaluate stocks and manage investment portfolios.
 The system employs multiple specialized AI agents that work together to analyze financial metrics, assess risk, and make trading decisions.